-Bird charity locked out of Twitter during Big Garden Birdwatch
+Bird charity locked out of Twitter after woodcock tweets

 Mr Stewart said: "Obviously we're relieved to be able to tweet again.

-"But we're conscious of the irony of bird charity being locked out of Twitter."
+"But we're conscious of the irony of a bird charity being locked out of Twitter."

 Join the search for UK breeding Woodcock!
 We need volunteers to count displaying male Woodcock in set woodland sites to improve our understanding of their declines & inform future conservation work👉 https://t.co/9tE4zz5QsH@BBCSpringwatch #WinterWatch— BTO (@_BTO) January 19, 2023